-"Don't Be a Menace to South Central While Drinking your Juice in the Hood" is a parody of a lot of black U.S. movies, for instance "Boyz n the Hood", "South Central", "...
+"Don't Be a Menace to South Central While Drinking your Juice in the Hood" is a parody of several U.S. films about being in the 'Hood', for instance "Boyz n the Hood", "South Central", "...

-"Don't Be a Menace to South Central While Drinking your Juice in the Hood" is a parody of a lot of black U.S. movies, for instance "Boyz n the Hood", "South Central", "Menace II Society", "Higher Learning" and "Juice".
+"Don't Be a Menace to South Central While Drinking your Juice in the Hood" is a parody of several U.S. films about being in the 'Hood', for instance "Boyz n the Hood", "South Central", "Menace II Society", "Higher Learning" and "Juice".
 We follow Ashtray as he returns to the place he grew up in and meet his father and his basket-case friends.
 Crazy stuff happens.
 For example, Ashtray is older than his father and his best friend Loc Dog's grandmother is a trigger-happy old lady who blames her eccentric-looking kid for not being tough enough.Written by

 Rune Dahl Fitjar <email@example.com>

 There are several references throughout the movie, including Stand By Me (1986) and Back to the Future (1985).
 The parody's title is derived a combination of "in the hood" movies: Juice (1992), Menace II Society (1993), Boyz in the Hood (1991) and South Central (1992).
 See more »

 When they see Grandma coming up the street in her Lowrider, he says check out the 6-4.
 The car is in fact a 1963 Chevy Impala.
 See more »

 Doo Rag!
 Do you know why you and I are an endangered species?